 She makes her permanent home at the Tonopah Historic Mining Park’s Visitor’s Center.
 Watch carefully as you come up the hill, she loves to look out the windows.
 Both visitors and employees have heard voices and caught strange things on camera in several of the buildings on the property, which makes sense since so many people died there – mining was an incredibly dangerous occupation.

 Visit Vanwood Variety Store, previously known as the Golden Block, built in 1902 and the first permanent stone building in Tonopah.

 The building was originally home to the Nye County Bank and built by Frank Golden, who was later arrested and charged with embezzlement.
 Strange sounds, breezes coming from nowhere, weird lights, and voices occur on an almost daily basis.
 A previous employee of the bank died in the old safe in the basement, and it is believed he is the one haunting the building.

 Visit the infamous Clown Motel and stay in one of its haunted rooms.

 Make sure you spend some time exploring the Old Tonopah Cemetery right next door.
 There are stories of weird noises, strange lights, and full body apparitions at the Old Cemetery.
 You can even visit the graves of Bina Verrault and George “Devil” Davis!
 You can read more about their stories and get a map to their graves by picking up an Old Cemetery Walking Tour Brochure at our local hotels, museums, and the Town Office.
-You can also download a copy from our website.
+You can also download a copy here.